Raedin24/School/DCIT 318 Programming II/Session 2.md

 - **Indexers** - Enable an object to be indexed similar to an array
 - **Operators** - Refers to overloaded operators in a class
 - **Events** - Provide notifications about occurences, such as button clicks, to other objects
+---
+- **Constructors** - Methods that are called when the object is first created

 ## Fields
 A class or struct may have *instance* fields, *static* fields, or both.